EmmaAtom00/alx-airbnb-database/database-adv-script/README.md

 2. **Correlated Subquery**
    Identifies users who have made more than three bookings.
 The subquery depends on the current user record from the outer query.

+# Aggregations and Window Functions – Airbnb Database Project

+This task demonstrates how to analyze and rank data using SQL aggregate and window functions.

+## Files
+- `aggregations_and_window_functions.sql`: Contains the queries for Task 2.
+- `README.md`: Documentation for the logic behind each query.

+## Queries Overview

+1. **Aggregation (COUNT + GROUP BY)**
+   Calculates the total number of bookings per user using the `COUNT()` function and groups results by `user_id`.

+2. **Window Function (RANK)**
+   Ranks properties based on the number of bookings using a window function with the `RANK()` clause.